BikLab/MARS8180-EnvDataSci/Week-11B-MAG-quality.md

 **Bowers et al. (2017) Minimum information about a single amplified genome (MISAG) and a metagenome-assembled genome (MIMAG) of bacteria and archaea [https://www.nature.com/articles/nbt.3893](https://www.nature.com/articles/nbt.3893)**

-We will use the software program **CheckM2** to determine the quality of the MAGs.
+We will use the software program **CheckM2** to determine the quality of the MAGs:

+* Chklovski A, Parks DH, Woodcroft BJ, Tyson GW (2023) CheckM2: a rapid, scalable and accurate tool for assessing microbial genome quality using machine learning. _Nature Methods_, 20: 1203-1212 - https://www.nature.com/articles/s41592-023-01940-w

 It uses two machine learning models to determine the quality depending on wether the genome is **novel** or if it is closely related to a genome in the training set.
-These two machine learning methods are
+These two machine learning methods are:

 ![41592_2023_1940_Fig1_HTML](https://github.com/user-attachments/assets/ab024524-5f37-40a0-b906-8e2a6f3ad8a2)